 Routine use cases

-A practical note on What to do when jaw-focused breaks changes your routine plan for a missed-session streak where the next action should be easier, not harsher, written with realistic expectations and a specific next step.
+A practical note on Routine adjustment: jaw focused breaks for a missed-session streak where the next action should be easier, not harsher, written with realistic expectations and a specific next step.

 Direct answer